Menu

 • Who is responsible – those grabbing or higher of the chain

-• You may also need evidence on things that you cannot find our directly such as the procedure used to make a land grant.
-You may be able to compel the Grabber to give this information (see Rights to Information)
+• You may also need evidence on things that you cannot find out directly such as the procedure used to make a land grant.
+You may be able to compel the Grabber to give this information (see Rights to Information).

 • Trying to ensure protection against violence and arrest (see here).
 Often those who resist land grabbers are subject to violence and threats.
 They may also be arrested for protesting or for trespassing on their own land.